 • August: Published AML/CTF Rules

-• October: Education program with additional AML/CTF webinars and resources to support T2 entities to prepare.
+• October: education program began with additional AML/CTF webinars and resources to support T2 entities to prepare.

 2026

-• End of January 2026: Publish program kits and sector-specific guidance for tranche 2 entities
+• 30 January: Publish starter program kits and sector-specific guidance for tranche 2 entities.

 • 31 March: Enrolment opens for tranche 2 entities